tigron/confirm-modal/README.md

 	data-confirm-btn-cancel: The caption of the Cancel button (default: Cancel)
 	data-confirm-callback-ok: Optional callback to run when the OK button is clicked
 	data-confirm-callback-cancel: Optional callback to run when the Cancel button is clicked

+## Bootstrap

+This plugin will create bootstrap confirmation modals.
+It support Bootstrap 3, Bootstrap 4 and Bootstrap5